 England’s oldest university journalism programme is marking 60-year history with Google News Initiative-backed project to ask what the future of news will look like – and map how we will get there

 Today the Media Innovation Studio at the University of Central Lancashire (UCLan) is launching the News Futures 2035 foresight project in response to concerns about the future of public-interest news in the UK.

 Home to the oldest university journalism programme, the UCLan research team, led by Dr François Nel, is perfectly placed to lead this exploration into the future history of this vital public service.

 During three national roundtable events, the team will ask experts from inside, alongside and outside the industry to consider alternative scenarios, develop new visions and catalyse better relationships, all focused on the question:

-how can we secure the supply of trustworthy, public-interest news in the UK?
+How can the supply of trustworthy public-interest news in the UK be secured?

 The work is supported by the Google News Initiative, with consortium partners from leading news-industry organisations including the Society of Editors, Public Interest News Foundation, Independent Community News Network, Digital Editors’ Network, Bloomberg, Reach Plc and HMB Advisory.